grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -blocks-storage.bucket-store.batch-series-size
   [streaming_series_batch_size: <int> | default = 5000]

-  # (advanced) This parameter controls the tradeoff in fetching series versus
+  # (advanced) This parameter controls the trade-off in fetching series versus
   # fetching postings to fulfill a series request.
 Increasing the series
   # preference results in fetching more series and reducing the volume of
   # postings fetched.
 Reducing the series preference results in the opposite.